itjewel/news-aggregator/README.md

 Stack use Next.js frontend, Laravel backend, and Mysql database.
 Containerize everything using Docker and Docker Compose.

 #Product Structure: <br>
-App Name `news-aggregator` then enter inside after that you see `lunch-vote-backend` and `lunch-vote-frontend`
+App Name `news-aggregator` then enter inside after that you see `backend` and `frontend`

 **_ Backend Laravel Install _**

-1. Go into the folder `lunch-vote-backend` then open terminal & run command `npm install`
+1. Go into the folder `backend` then open terminal & run command `npm install`

 2) After install then run `npm run start:dev`
 3) Then you will get url for backend: `http://localhost:3000/`

 **_ Front-end NextJS Install _**

-1. Go into the folder `lunch-vote-frontend` then open terminal & run command `composer install`
+1. Go into the folder `frontend` then open terminal & run command `composer install`

 2) After install then run `php artisan serve`
 3) Then you will get url for backend: `http://localhost:8000/`